f5devcentral/f5-agility-labs-xc/docs/class9/lab1.rst

 .. note::
    **Prerequisites:**

-   **Policy Supervisor Agent** *requires the following applications to be installed on your Linux machine/VM:*
+   Installation of the **Policy Supervisor Agent** *requires the following applications to be installed on your Linux machine/VM:*

    - Docker
    - wget